jyeri/arkki.app/README.md

 ![Node.js](https://img.shields.io/badge/node.js-v14.17.0-green)
 ![Vercel](https://img.shields.io/badge/vercel-deployed-black)

+## BEFORE PUBLISH
+The backend that is in this git folder is not yet deployed, so the Arkki fut will need to be configured via express

 ## Summary

 Arkki app is a web application designed to tell our story and give vital info for those who seek it.
 Its also for us to plan our squad dynamically, providing users with a fully interactive drag-and-drop interface to select and organize players.
 It is built using React, TypeScript, and various modern technologies to ensure high performance and clean code architecture.